norama/selector/README.md

 Demo with sample configuration in [src/index.js](https://github.com/norama/selector/blob/master/src/index.js) can be seen [here](https://norama.github.io/selector).

-In this example each selected option has a logic state: `OR` (initial), `AND` or `NOT` and the value of the selector is a JSON composed by the selected options and their assigned logic state:
+In this example each selected option has a logic state: `OR` (initial), `AND` or `NOT` and the value of the selector is a JSON composed by the selected options and their assigned states:
 ```
 {
-  "AND": [item],
+  "AND": [option],
-  "OR": [item],
+  "OR": [option],
-  "NOT": [item]
+  "NOT": [option]
 }
 ```

-As options are selected, they are removed from the menu and displayed among the selected items with corresponding logic state:
+As options are selected, they are removed from the menu and displayed among the selected options with corresponding state:
 * `OR` (green, initial state)
 * `AND` (red)
 * `NOT` (gray)